 I choose the specific subject to paint—be it a forest or a person—not only based on its appearance, but also its spirit and the story.
-My painting process is a process of character study and emotional development.
-Every time I add a stroke to the painting, I add another angle to the story, or a new shade of emotion.
-My goal is when a painting is finished, it not only pleases the eyes, but also stimulates the mind and awakens the emotion.
-Regarding my painting process, I have a special connection with watercolor, since it bridges Eastern and Western artistic traditions.
-The fluidity, unpredictability, and surprises in watercolor are all similar to the Chinese painting process.
-When I paint, I take advantage of contradictions inherent in the medium—between complexity and simplicity, controlling and letting go, external and internal, permanent and temporary.
+The process of my figurative painting is a process of character study and emotional development.
+Each time I apply a stroke to the painting, I add another angle to the story, or another layer of emotion.
+My goal is that when a painting is finished, it not only pleases the eyes, but it also stimulates the mind and awakens the emotion.
+Regarding the medium, I have a special connection with watercolor, since it bridges Eastern and Western artistic traditions.
+When I paint, I take advantage of contradictions inherent in the medium—between complexity and simplicity, controlling and letting-go, external and internal, permanent and temporary.
 My painting always starts with something that moves me, and then it begins to find its own paths.
 Therefore, each of my work is a result of unique discovery, non-linear evolution, and spontaneous happenings.
 To fully explore this organic process, I choose to paint in larger-scale format.